traines-source/transport-network-animator/README.md

 A label can be defined for a station (`data-station`) or for a line (`data-line`).
 Labels can also have instants (`data-from` and `data-to`), however, labels won't appear unless the corresponding station is visible (i.e. has a line going through it).
 Station labels need to reference a station id, line labels a line name.
 Line labels will add the specified label to all origin and terminus stations of that line at this point in time.
 These stations are defined as all stations that are origin or terminus of exactly one line segment of that line.
 Sometimes you will need to exclude some stations from this list by specifing the `*` flag with the track.
 Labels are drawn at the position indicated by the `data-label-dir` property on that station.

 ### Zoom
 For each instant, the canvas will zoom to the bounding box of all elements that are altered during that instant.
-Elements that have `nozoom` set are not taken into account for the calculation of the bounding box.
+Elements that have `nozoom` or `keepzoom` set are not taken into account for the calculation of the bounding box.
 If in this instant no elements qualify for zooming, the canvas will be zoomed out completely.
+However, if a `keepzoom` element is the first element for that instant, the bounding box of the previous instant will be retained.
+That is, if all other elements for this instant do not contribute to the bounding box, the bounding box will stay the same as in the last instant.

 There is always one second reserved for zooming at the beginning of each instant, which can currently only be configured in code.
 Only after that second will the animation of elements for that instant start.
 Zoom can be disabled altogether by removing the `zoomable` group.

 ## Why SVG?
 Using SVG as the base, the appearance of the map can be tweaked and styled as you wish, with additional SVG elements and CSS.
 The styles (e.g. colors) of the lines should also be adjusted via CSS.
 It might also come in handy to add a background map as SVG or embedded image.
 Please note that SVG filters do not seem to be supported by the timecut renderer, in case you want to render your animation to a video.